BrandonXu6106/obsidianpublish/content/thoughts/intentional arrangement.md

 The intentional arrangements of resources in an [organizing system](organizing%20system.md) are the result of design decisions about what is organized, why it is organized, how much it is organized, when it is organized, and how or by whom it is organized.

-Can be created by top-down authoritative institutions like [[library|libraries]], museums, businesses, and governments or bottom-up self-organizing systems composed of aggregated interactions of actors with resource or with each other.
+Can be created by top-down authoritative institutions like [[library.md|libraries]], museums, businesses, and governments or bottom-up self-organizing systems composed of aggregated interactions of actors with resource or with each other.

 Examples of emergent organization are [desire paths](desire%20paths.md), swarm intelligence in local interactions (e.g. ants, bees, fish, etc.), or crowdsourcing (see: [emergent behaviour](emergent%20behaviour.md))